Book & Wine Club

 For a limited time, receive 40% off your first month when you gift a 3-month subscription.
 Current members are also eligible to receive 40% off their next month.
 Subscribe them to books, wine, and coffee this holiday season.
 They will love you forever and ever!
 Use code CHEERS.
 Offer ends 12/26/21.Subscribe

-When you subscribe to the Kramers Book & Wine Club, you’ll unlock exclusive access to extraordinary books handpicked by our bookstore staff, uncommon wines, and unique coffee blends chosen (and sometimes roasted) by our Beverage Director.
+When you subscribe to the Kramers Book & Wine (& Coffee) Club, you’ll unlock exclusive access to extraordinary books handpicked by our bookstore staff, uncommon wines, and unique coffee blends chosen (and sometimes roasted) by our Beverage Director.
 You'll get a monthly pairing of Kramers’ favorite books (ones we actually read!) with an accompanying bottle of wine or coffee depending on your preference.

 Treat yourself to a subscription or gift a subscription to your favorite bibliophile.
-All subscription tiers are available for in-store pickup only.
+All Book & Wine subscription tiers are available for in-store pickup only.
 Book & Coffee subscriptions are available for nationwide shipping (and local pickup).
 Check out our page on Table22 for full details.